mylivn-gmbh/jobs/web-developer.md

 We have a React written web application with Node.js server side rendering.
 For the communications with backend services we use REST API and WebSocket.
 The application build is deployed as a Docker container.
 We keep the codebase clear and use Eslint and Prettier pre commit hooks.

-- Technologies we use:
+Technologies we use:
-- React
-- Redux with redux-thunk
+- React, Redux with redux-thunk, RxJS
 - Server side rendering with Express.js
 - Sass, PostCSS, Autoprefixer
-- Jest with enzyme
+- Jest with enzyme, Cypress
 - Webpack
 - Gitlab CI